glanzkaiser/glanzshamzs/KratosMultiphysics/Readme.md

 add_app ${KRATOS_APP_DIR}/CoSimulationApplication
 ```

-or you can use my configure.sh
+or you can use my configure.sh or standard-configure.sh that will work with you, don't forget to adjust with your own path to each dependencies and libraries.

 # Compile and Install Kratos
 ```